-In Pennsylvania, the amount of child support owed is determined pursuant to established Rules and Guidelines.
-The Guidelines consider each party’s income or earning capacity in order to calculate each parent’s share of basic child support.
+In Pennsylvania, the amount owed is determined pursuant to established Rules and Guidelines.
+The Guidelines consider each party’s income or earning capacity in order to calculate each parent’s share.
 In addition, the Rules require parents to share expenses such as health insurance for the children, child care necessary for the parties to work and some activity expenses (especially if the child has historically been involved in a particular activity).
 Furthermore, the Rules require an allocation of the children’s medical expenses between the parties in proportion to their incomes.

-In late 2017, there were modifications made to the Pennsylvania Rules regarding payment of support for a minor child residing with a third party (not a parent) such as a grandparent or a county agency.
-The calculation of child support in that scenario is different than the calculation of child support owed from one parent to another and incudes the incomes of the parents, but not the caretaker.
+In late 2017, there were modifications made to the Pennsylvania Rules regarding child support pay for a minor child residing with a third party (not a parent) such as a grandparent or a county agency.
+The calculation in that scenario is different than the calculation owed from one parent to another and includes the incomes of the parents, but not the caretaker.